fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 - Once we have set up the ADDS (domain controller) server, we need to add the DHCP role to it.
 - After that, we need to set up a dedicated Windows Server VM with the WDS role
 - The WDS server then needs to be joined to our AD domain
-- It's **recommended** to create an NTFS partition on our WDS server.
-That partition will host our images, PXE boot files and other WDS-related files.
+- It's **recommended** to create an **NTFS partition** on our WDS server.
+  - That partition will host our images, PXE boot files and other WDS-related files.
 - We also need 2 PXE clients (W10 and W11) to test our PXE boot
   - For the Windows 10 client, we can modify the VM settings to test both BIOS and UEFI (with secure boot enabled or not)
   - For the Windows 11 client, we don't have a choice but to use UEFI (with secure boot enabled or not)

+**Note**:
+Of course, our client VMs don't have any OS installed yet, we've just specified the future OS when creating the VMs via VMware Workstation.

+## Networking side note

 The IP addresses of our VMs can be 192.168.16.10 and 16.11 and 16.12, for example.
 They just need to be part of the same network.

-**Note**:
-Of course, our client VMs don't have any OS installed yet, we've just specified the future OS when creating the VMs via VMware Workstation.
+And if in real life, our servers are in a different network from the machines to be deployed (different VLANs, for example), we must declare the IP address of the DHCP server and the WDS server in the DHCP relay options of our gateway (router/firewall).

 ## Setting up the WDS server